edgio-docs/edgio-docs/src/guides/v7/performance/rules/conditions.md

         <Callout type="tip">

           Curl does not encode non-US-ASCII characters.
-If you would like to test this match condition using curl, then you will need to create a mutually exclusive match section (i.e., IF / ELSE IF).
-Each conditional expression within that statement should contain this match condition with the Encoded option set to different values.

         </Callout>

 <edgejs>
 **Key information:**

--   You may configure {{ PRODUCT }} to [rewrite](/guides/performance/rules/features#url-rewrite) or [redirect](/guides/performance/rules/features#url-redirect) a URL.
+-   You may configure {{ PRODUCT }} to [rewrite](/guides/performance/rules/features#rewrite-url) or [redirect](/guides/performance/rules/features#url-redirect) a URL.
 This query string comparison is performed after {{ PRODUCT }} rewrites or redirects the request.
 Use the [Query String](#query-string) match condition to match on the query string submitted by the client.
 -   The value associated with this match condition will be compared against the entire request's query string.
 -   For the purposes of this option, a query string starts with the first character after the question mark (?) delimiter for the query string.
 Therefore, do not include a leading question mark (?).
 -   Certain characters require URL encoding.
 Use the percentage symbol to URL encode the following characters: